hydroGR/SHyP/README.md

 SHyP has been developed with the support of the IMPREX project funded by the European Commission under the Horizon 2020 framework program (grant 641811).

-Instructions to run the SHyP tool are given in the Read_Me directory.
 SHyP relies on the R programming language and on the PostgreSQL data base management tool.
 It includes an R shiny interactive interface.

+Full instructions to run the SHyP tool are given in the Read_Me directory.
+The SHyP tools requires creating a postgreSQL architecture thanks to the scoreboard_empty_structure.sql file in the SQL folder and then to run one of the R codes.